-James Gardner Long III, Esq. is a Managing Partner and one of the original founders of Long, Knight, Huff-Harris & Hagan, P.C.
+James Gardner Long III, Esq. is one of the original founders of Long Hagan Huff-Harris.
 Today he leads the Litigation & Administration Division of the Trusts and Estates Department.
 In this role, James defends clients’ inheritances, beneficial interests, and appointments as trustee in will and trust contests and fiduciary litigation.
 In addition, he works with clients on both contested and uncontested probate and estate administrations.

 In the courtroom, James has fought to protect and maintain his client’s interests following the death of a parent.
 In a recent case, he succeeded in recovering a Client’s inheritance after a co-beneficiary created a fraudulent will which would have disinherited the Client entirely.
 In New York, James has defended the rights of beneficiaries when an overzealous trustee sought to punish the beneficiaries for questioning the trustee’s authority.
 He has also defended a purchaser of real property’s interest against alleged beneficiaries of an alleged trust seeking to undo the transaction.

 In step with his fellow attorneys at the Firm, James has worked to avoid the costs of litigation by using alternative dispute resolution strategies.
 He has been able to settle disputes through mediation and settlement agreements.
 James has also resolved disputes in favor of his clients by using demand letters, which have led to a collaborative posture with the trustee or beneficiary.
 These strategies to avoid court time and filings have saved his clients significant legal fees.